 - Must be an Academy Member.

-- Must have a strong, demonstrated lecturing experience, practice area or research expertise noted in the one-page bio submission.
+- Must have a strong, demonstrated lecturing experience, practice area or research expertise noted in the professional biography and CV submission.

 - State, regional and/or national speaking experience is required.